-5. Educating parents about online safety
+5. Educating parents/carers about online safety

-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
-This policy will also be shared with parents.
+The school will raise parents/carers' awareness of internet safety in letters or other communications home, and in information via our website and through social media posts on X (Formally Twitter).
+This policy will also be shared with parents/carers.

-Online safety will also be covered during parents' evenings.
+Online safety will also be covered during parents' information evenings.

-The school will let parents know:
+The school will let parents/carers know: